frkmnt/TurnBasedClash/README.md

 ###### Paladin
 Tier 5.
 Previous Class: Mystic Knight/Vanguard.
 Main Stats: Str/Int. <br>
 Paladins are holy knights that gained the favour of the god of war. <br>
+* Lay On Hands: Restore a character's HP and remove all their debuffs.
+(Type: ST; Range: 1; Cost: 2; CD: 2; Prev.
+Skill: -)

 ###### Scourge